ONF (band): 2021–2022: Other activities, new albums and members' enlistment

 On February 24, ONF released their first studio album ONF: My Name, consisting of eleven tracks, including its lead single "Beautiful Beautiful".
 A pre-release single, "My Name Is", was released on February 20.
 On March 2, the group earned their first music show win of their career with "Beautiful Beautiful" on SBS MTV's The Show.
 "Beautiful Beautiful" was ONF's first top-10 single, peaking at 7 on the Gaon Digital Chart and topping the Gaon Download Chart.
 ONF returned with the repackaged version of their first studio album, City of ONF, on April 28, consisting of three additional tracks, including the lead single "Ugly Dance".
 Like "Beautiful Beautiful", "Ugly Dance" debuted at 1 on the Gaon Download Chart and peaked at 42 on the Gaon Digital Chart.

 For ONF's fourth debut anniversary, they released a music video for their song "Trip Advisor" using video submissions from fans all over the world.

 On August 9, ONF released the summer popup album Popping, consisting of five tracks, including the title track of the same name.

 On November 2, it was announced that all members, except U, will enlist in mandatory military service together in December.
 Before their enlistments, ONF released their sixth EP Goosebumps on December 3, consisting of five tracks, including the title track of the same name.
-On December 21, MK was the first member to enlist as an active duty soldier, followed by J-Us and Wyatt who enlisted on December 27 and Hyojin and E-Tion, who enlisted on December 28 as active duty soldiers.
+On December 21, Minkyun was the first member to enlist as an active duty soldier, followed by Seungjun and Wyatt who enlisted on December 27 and Hyojin and E-Tion, who enlisted on December 28 as active duty soldiers.

-On May 24, U appeared on street dance survival show "Be Mbitious".
-He appears as a contestant, to compete for a place in a project dance crew that will appear on Mnet's Street Man Fighter.
+On May 24, U appeared on street dance survival show Be Mbitious.
+He appears as a contestant, to compete for a place in a project dance crew that will appear on Mnet's Street Man Fighter, but failed to make it into the main show.

+On August 16, to celebrate their debut anniversary, ONF released special album Storage of ONF, the preparation for the album, including music video was finished prior to the Korean members' enlistment.
+The special album consisting of ten tracks, including five remastered versions, with "Your Song" as the title track.

-From October 8 to October 22, 2022, five Korean members serving in the military gathered at the Gyeryong World Military Culture Expo to hold various stages, including busking performances and consolation trains.
-Among them, the first group stage, Beautiful Beautiful performance fancam video, and the Hype Boy dance cover video of E-Tion and J-US, drew a lot of attention.
-In particular, Hype Boy's individual fan cam videos received high views on YouTube, Instagram, and Twitter, and were listed on Weibo's real-time search keyword and videos were introduced on overseas broadcasts.
+From October 8 to October 22, 2022, five Korean members serving in the military gathered at the Gyeryong World Military Culture Expo to hold various stages, including Korean Force special show "Consolation train" and busking performances.
+Among them, the first group stage, Beautiful Beautiful performance fancam video, and the Hype Boy dance cover video of E-Tion and Seungjun, drew a lot of attention.
+Hype Boy's individual fan cam videos on social networks gained over 2 million views in just few days, and were listed on Weibo's real-time search keyword and videos were introduced on overseas broadcasts.